Drakon4ik-Coder/SET08103_GP/use-cases/use-case-7.md

 ### Trigger

-User chooses country report for continent option
+User chooses country report by region option

 ## MAIN SUCCESS SCENARIO

-1. User chooses country report for continent option
+1. User chooses language report option
-2. User specifies a result count limit.
-3. The report is displayed to the user
+2. The report is displayed to the user

 ## EXTENSIONS